-- Invest wisely - We will prioritize investments where the greatest benefits can be achieved
+- Invest wisely: Prioritize investments where the greatest benefits can be achieved.

-- Think 'big picture' - We will prioritize projects that achieve multiple transportation benefits, such as improved mobility and safety, or have added value beyond transportation
+- Think big picture: Prioritize projects that achieve multiple transportation benefits, such as improved mobility and safety, or have added value beyond transportation.

-- Be opportunistic -We will minimize costs and disruption by coordinating transportation improvements with other work projects
+- Be opportunistic: Minimize costs and disruption by coordinating transportation improvements with other work projects.

-- Innovate - We will use low-cost pilot projects to test new ideas and approaches.
-We will embrace new transportation and information technologies that help achieve our goals and improve efficiency
+- Innovate: Use low-cost pilot projects to test new ideas and approaches.
+Embrace new transportation- and information technologies that help achieve our goals and improve efficiency.

-- Monitor, learn, and adapt - We will monitor results, learn from our experiences, and adapt policies and approaches as necessary
+- Monitor, learn, and adapt: Monitor results, learn from our experiences, and adapt policies and approaches as necessary.

-- Work together - We will collaborate with partners on projects that span municipal boundaries or have regional significance, or provide benefits that cross sectors.
-Research and funding partnerships will be pursued wherever possible
+- Work together: Collaborate with partners on projects that span municipal boundaries or have regional significance, or provide benefits that cross sectors.

-- Involve and empower citizens and local businesses - We will engage with nearby residents, businesses, and other stakeholders when developing and implementing projects.
-Concerns and aspirations will be understood and duly considered, and engagement approaches will foster constructive dialogue, unleash creativity, and inspire positive action.
+- Involve and empower citizens and local businesses: Engage with nearby residents, businesses, and other stakeholders when developing and implementing projects to foster constructive dialogue, unleash creativity, and inspire positive action.